tbainesUA/training-ground-git-adv/scratchpad.md

 Test.

-Practice change for training 20221012
+Modified change for training 20221012